karldyson/draft-dyson-primary-zonefile-bootstrap/draft-dyson-primary-zonefile-bootstrap.md

 ## General Behaviour

-The parameters specified in the boot property will contain hostnames, for example in the NS records and in the SOA; these WILL be replicated verbatim into the zone upon creation, and so it should be noted that if they would be fully qualified in a manually created zone file, they MUST be fully quallified in the parameter specification in the property.
+The parameters specified in the boot property will contain hostnames, for example in the NS records and in the SOA; these will be replicated verbatim into the zone upon creation, and so it should be noted that if they would be fully qualified in a manually created zone file, they MUST be fully quallified in the parameter specification in the property.

 # Security Considerations